Towards Bridging Language Gaps in OSS with LLM-Driven Documentation Translation: Methodology

-Given the importance of the \textsc{ReadMe} file \cite{gaughan2025introduction}, we considered it a strong foundation for understanding translation issues and contribution patterns.
+We focused on the README file due to its role as the primary introductory document that users encounter when accessing repositories \cite{gaughan2025introduction}, we considered it a strong foundation for understanding translation issues and contribution patterns.
 For each repository category (small-scale, medium-scale, and large-scale), we searched for and extracted pull requests and issues whose titles contained ``translate README'' using a keyword-based approach \cite{yu2022keyword}.
 This allowed us to assess the current state of translation contributions and issues raised across different repository categories.
 We then analyzed the timestamps of these pull requests to understand contribution trends and identify when translation activity peaks, providing insights into the periods or seasons during which translation demand is most likely to surge.

-To evaluate how effective and sustainable these translation contributions are, we examined whether the pull requests were actually adopted (merged) and, if merged, how well they kept up with their rapidly evolving English source.
+To evaluate how effective and sustainable these translation contributions are, we examined whether the pull requests were actually merged and, if merged, how well they kept up with their rapidly evolving English source.
 We compared the rate of change in the English and translated versions 180 days (six months) after each pull request was merged.